 Stucco siding is a plaster-like cladding, specially blended for exterior weathering.
 It’s a very popular siding option with over half of new single-family homes sold in the western quadrant of the US. having such an exterior.

 Then, there is a scratch coat of cement which makes the top layer(s) easier to apply.
-The two variations, are then a decision point for a homeowner who has to decide on whether it’s best to go with a single coat or multiple coats — usually 3 layers.
+The two variations are then a decision point for a homeowner who must decide on whether it’s best to go with a single coat or multiple coats — usually 3 layers.
 The outermost layer is where the texturing and design are emphasized.

-A typical two bedroom sized home will have a price of $17,000 to $29,000 for a standard stucco siding.
-As there are numerous factors that impact the price we will help explain that, but first let’s break down the costs.
+A typical two-bedroom or three-bedroom sized home with approximately 2,000 sq.ft. of siding will have a price of $17,000 to $31,000 for a standard stucco siding.
+As there are numerous factors that impact the price, we will help explain that, but first let’s break down the costs.